Tracing boron diffusion into a textured silicon solar cell using electron beam induced current in a scanning transmission electron microscope: Conclusion

-\section{Acknowledgements}
+In summary, we have shown that modeling of two-dimensional STEM-EBIC maps is feasible, which opens up unprecedented possibilities to observe excess carrier dynamics, weak electric fields and dopant distributions in nanoscale functional devices.

-We thank Jan Verhoeven for valuable discussions about the used electronic setup as well as Thomas Lehmann for cutting the solar cell with a wafer saw to reduce its size before lamella extraction.
-T.M, C.F., and M.S. are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 217133147/SFB 1073, project B02.
-V.T. is funded via the PhD Scholarship Programme of the German Federal Environmental Foundation (DBU).
-J.S. acknowledges funding by the State of Lower Saxony.
+\textbf{Acknowledgements}

-\section{Author Contributions}
+We thank Jan Verhoeven for valuable discussions about the used electronic setup as well as Matthias Hahn, Volker Radisch, and Thomas Lehmann for technical support.
+T.M, C.F., and M.S. acknowledge funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- 217133147/SFB 1073, project B02.
+V.T. acknowledges funding via the PhD Scholarship Programme of the German Federal Environmental Foundation (DBU).
+J.S. acknowledges funding by German State of Lower Saxony.
+M.S. acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- project 429413061 (SE560/8-1).
+The use of equipment of the “Collaborative Laboratory and User Facility for Electron Microscopy” (CLUE, Göttingen) is gratefully acknowledged.

-T.M. conducted the experiments with support by C.F.; D.A.E. performed the EBIC and P.P. the boron diffusion simulations; V.T. prepared the macroscopic silicon solar cell under supervision of J.S.; T.M. wrote the manuscript under revision of M.S. and with contributions of P.P.; All authors read and agreed on the written paper and declare no conflicts of interest;
+\textbf{Author Contributions}